rtbins/gcp-notes/ci_cd_pipelines.md

 - CI/CD [pipelines](#Pipelines) for a git vendor (gitlab, perforce) is configured using a YAML file `.gitlab-ci.yml`
 - is done at the project level
 - `.gitlab-ci.yml` defines structure and order of the pipeline, also determines
-  - what to execute using `Gitlab Runner`
+  - what to execute using [Gitlab Runner](#runners)
   - decisions to make when certain conditions are encountered (upon success or failure)
+- default three stages: build, test and deploy

 ## Annexure

 ### Pipelines

-- top level components of CI/CDD
+- top level components of CI/CD
 - comprises
   - `jobs` defines what to run (code compilation or test runs)
   - `stages` defines when and how to run, oder of jobs (e.g. test run only after code compilation)